techscribr/techscribr.github.io/_posts/adtech/2025-12-06-adtech-intro.md

 Modern advertising solves this through **Programmatic (Advertising)** - the use of automated software, data, and algorithms to buy and sell digital ad inventory.
 It streamlines a process that once took weeks into a workflow that completes under **100-200 milliseconds** to avoid slowing down the user's experience.

 ### How RTB Relates to Programmatic
 While often used interchangeably, it is technically more accurate to view **Programmatic** as the overarching category of automated buying. **Real-Time Bidding (RTB)** is the specific *mechanism* or protocol used within programmatic to conduct an instantaneous auction for each individual impression.

 Think of programmatic as the "automation of the transaction", while RTB is the "dynamic price discovery engine".
-Not all programmatic deals happen via auction (some are fixed-price automated deals), but RTB is what enables the hyper-targeted, high-frequency "spot market" that defines the modern web.
+Not all programmatic deals happen via auction as some are fixed-price automated deals, but RTB is what enables the hyper-targeted, high-frequency "spot market" that defines the modern web.

 ---